NEWSLETTER

 rama 2

-The predominance of primary mineralization and distal alteration assemblages to the south are interpreted to indicate that the Senikura Gold Zone represents a higher-level manifestation of the same magmatic hydrothermal system as Rama.
-The implication being that significant potential for the discovery of additional porphyry mineralization at depth beneath the gold zone exists.
+The Senikura Gold Zone to the south of Rama represents a predominance of primary mineralization and distal alteration assemblage and are interpreted to indicate a higher-level manifestation of the same magmatic hydrothermal system as Rama.
+Significant potential exists for the discovery of additional porphyry mineralization at depth beneath the gold zone.

 1 Given the disseminated nature of porphyry copper-gold mineralization, the relationship between the drill intercepts and the true width of mineralization is not known.